Bank-Builder/apt-man/README.md

 apt-man installed 3
 ```

-Remove all packages from a source:
+Remove all packages from a source and optionally disable the source:
 ```bash
 apt-man remove 3
 ```

+This command provides a comprehensive, fail-safe removal workflow:
+1. Lists all installed packages from the source
+2. Prompts to remove packages (y/N - defaults to No)
+3. Prompts to disable the source file (y/N - defaults to No)
+4. Prompts to remove associated keys with warning (y/N - defaults to No)
+5. All steps require explicit user confirmation

 ### Release Upgrade